Katalyst99/Algo-in-C/README.md

 ## 67.Longest Consecutive Sequence:
 * This algorithm can be used in several real-world applications, For example, in data analysis the algo can be utilized to spot patterns and sequences within a dataset, helping to gain insights and make informed decisions based on consecutive elements.

+## 68.Palindrome Partitioning:
+* The algorithm proves to be quite useful in real-world applications, especially in the field of natural language processing and text analysis.
+For example, in spell checking the algo can be used to spot potential mistakes in workds by analyzing their palindromic substructures.